 \subsubsection{RTNEnv}

 Figure~\ref{rtnenv_1} illustrates mean episode-level constraint violations per epoch for the RTNEnv.
-For \emph{inventory-level} constraints, projection-based algorithms—\textbf{CPO}, \textbf{OnCRPO}, and \textbf{TRPOLag}—consistently reduce violations, converging swiftly to minimal violation levels. \textbf{P3O} achieves comparable compliance more gradually, while \textbf{DDPGLag} consistently exhibits the highest residual violations. \emph{Equipment-usage} violations are inherently less frequent owing to the simpler nature of the constraints compared to inventory management; all methods maintain near-baseline levels throughout training, with CPO, OnCRPO, and TRPOLag achieving compliance earliest, followed slightly later by P3O, and DDPGLag showing a modestly higher yet infrequent violation rate.
+For \emph{inventory-level} constraints, projection-based algorithms—\textbf{CPO}, \textbf{OnCRPO}, and \textbf{TRPOLag}—consistently reduce violations, converging swiftly to minimal violation levels. \textbf{P3O} achieves comparable compliance more gradually, while \textbf{DDPGLag} consistently exhibits the highest residual violations.
+Both \textbf{SACLag} and \textbf{SACPID} demonstrate strong reductions in inventory violations, reaching compliance at rates comparable to projection-based methods, whereas \textbf{FOCOPS} shows slower improvement and stabilizes with moderately higher residual violations. \emph{Equipment-usage} violations are inherently less frequent owing to the simpler nature of the constraints compared to inventory management; all methods maintain near-baseline levels throughout training, with CPO, OnCRPO, TRPOLag, and the SAC-based methods (SACLag, SACPID) achieving compliance earliest, followed slightly later by P3O, and with DDPGLag and FOCOPS maintaining modestly higher yet infrequent violation rates.